lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

     ...
     output (r, mldsaSig, tradSig)

-This follows closely the construction given in section 13.2.1 of [BonehShoup] which is also referend to as a "keyed prehash" and is given as:
+This follows closely the construction given in section 13.2.1 of [BonehShoup] which is also referend to as a "keyed pre-hash" and is given as:

 ~~~
 S'(sk, m) :=